Van Wagner & Wood Home Page

 Domestic argument results in charges for disorderly conduct.
 Domestic disorderly conduct charges reduced to ordinance violation.

-Under Wisconsin "disorderly conduct" statute 947.01, police are given a very vague and very broad authority to arrest people in both public and private places for any conduct that appears to be causing a disturbance or may have the potential to cause or provoke a disturbance after police leave the scene.
+Under Wisconsin Statute 947.01 - Disorderly Conduct - police are given very vague and very broad authority to arrest people in both public and private places (including their homes) for any conduct that may (in the police officer's opinion) be either provoking or causing a disturbance currently, or that has the potential to provoke or cause a disturbance after police leave the scene.

 WI Statute 947.01: Disorderly Conduct.
 Whoever, in a public or private place, engages in violent, abusive, indecent, profane, boisterous, unreasonably loud, or otherwise disorderly conduct under circumstances in which the conduct tends to cause or provoke a disturbance is guilty of a Class B misdemeanor.